 Description

-The Visage Stencil Boston Brick set is the contemporary-bond pattern within our concrete effect render collection — 15 reusable polymer sheets cover approximately 15 m² at ~88 × 104 cm per sheet, producing crisp linear mortar-joint detail when paired with Ceresit CT60 Visage 0.5 mm acrylic render across full elevations, gable panels, or feature garden walls.
+The Visage Stencil Boston Brick set is the contemporary-bond pattern of the range — 15 reusable polymer sheets covering approximately 15 m² at around 88 × 104 cm per sheet, producing crisp linear mortar-joint detail when paired with Ceresit CT60 Visage 0.5 mm acrylic render across elevations, gable panels, or feature walls.

 Where the Boston Brick Stencil Performs Best — UK Brick-Effect Facades and Feature Walls

-The Visage Stencil Boston Brick set is a 15-sheet reusable polymer template pack that delivers a linear contemporary brick bond across approximately 15 m² of rendered facade, designed to pattern Ceresit CT60 Visage 0.5 mm acrylic render within the Ceresit Ceretherm Visage system on EWI build-ups, directly rendered masonry, concrete, cement plaster, and gypsum board substrates.
-In plain terms: the stencils produce the recessed mortar joints that make the finished render look convincingly like real brickwork once peeled — at 2–3 mm total system thickness rather than the 15–25 mm and structural weight of real brick slips.
+The Visage Stencil Boston Brick set is a 15-sheet reusable polymer template pack that delivers a linear contemporary brick bond across approximately 15 m² of rendered facade, designed to pattern Ceresit CT60 Visage 0.5 mm acrylic render within the Ceretherm Visage system.
+It belongs to the concrete effect render collection, and it produces the recessed mortar joints that make finished render look convincingly like real brickwork at 2–3 mm total system thickness rather than the 15–25 mm and structural weight of real brick slips.

-Typical UK use sits in four places: modern front elevations on new-build and renovation projects where a contemporary clinker-brick aesthetic suits the architectural brief; gable panels and accent bays where a brick-effect zone differentiates the facade from neighbouring properties; garden walls and boundary features where the lightness of stencilled render avoids the foundation and weight implications of real masonry; and EWI retrofits where the brick character is wanted on an insulated build-up that could not carry true brick slips.
+Typical UK use sits in four places: modern front elevations where a contemporary clinker-brick aesthetic suits the architectural brief; gable panels and accent bays where a brick-effect zone differentiates the facade from neighbouring properties; garden walls and boundary features where the lightness of stencilled render avoids the foundation and weight implications of real masonry; and EWI retrofits where brick character is wanted on an insulated build-up that could not carry true brick slips.
 Specify it where the brief calls for brick character without the masonry weight.

 Why Installers Choose the Boston Brick Stencil Over Real Brick Slips